railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_workflow.rst

 .. figure::  images/sales_workflow_spec.png
    :align: center

-   *Definition of the workflow for a sales order.*
+   *Definition of the workflow for a sales order*

 You can also configure the workflows by adding new activities and transitions between activities or by modifying the conditions that control the existing transitions.